 For instance, Thermory’s thermally modified ash offers comparable durability to tropical hardwoods like teak that are often chosen for this feature, but with better dimensional stability due to a reduction in water absorption, a lighter weight, more uniform color and, because many tropical woods are harvested at the expense of endangered rainforest habitats, a production process that is significantly more sustainable.

-It’s also worth noting that using thermowood negates many of the drawbacks often associated with timber cladding, such as being prone to rotting or twisting caused by moisture damage and being vulnerable to infestation from parasites such as mold or bacteria, meaning it doesn’t have to be replaced or maintained anywhere near as often.
+It’s also worth noting that using thermowood for cladding negates many of the drawbacks often associated with timber cladding, such as being prone to rotting or twisting caused by moisture damage and being vulnerable to infestation from parasites such as mold or bacteria, meaning it doesn’t have to be replaced or maintained anywhere near as often.

 In addition, because no chemicals are used in the thermal modification process the timber doesn’t need to be disposed of as hazardous waste when it does eventually come to the end of its lifecycle – instead, the natural material can be repurposed, recycled or composted to give it a new lease of life.